linode/docs/docs/guides/development/python/how-to-reverse-a-string-in-python/index.md

 In this tutorial, you have gotten a thorough account of the ways you can reverse strings in Python.
 From using slices to recursive functions, you have the tools you need to reverse strings in whatever way suits your application.

-Looking to further expand you Python skills?
+Looking to further expand your Python skills?
 Take a trek through our [Python guides](/docs/guides/development/python/) to get well on your way to mastering the language.

 Have more questions or want some help getting started?
 Feel free to reach out to our [Support](https://www.linode.com/support/) team.